ah16165/University-Study-Space-Booking-App/Not_Main_Application/Portfolio A/Overview/Overview.md

 <h3>Client</h3>

 <p>The client is the University of Bristol.
-More specifically, we will be working for the Faculty of Engineering, with our primary point of contact being Rahim Ahmed who is the Faculty of Engineering office manager.
-We will also be liaising with the IT team, both at a faculty level and a university level.</p>
+More specifically, we have been working for for the Faculty of Engineering, with our primary point of contact being Rahim Ahmed who is the Faculty of Engineering office manager.
+We also liaised with the IT team, both at a faculty level and a university level.</p>

-<p>The University of Bristol is currently seeking to improve and simplify accessibility and use of services such as a booking system for designated study spaces.
+<p>For some background context, the University of Bristol is currently seeking to improve and simplify accessibility and use of services such as a booking system for designated study spaces.
 This is in addition to other technology upgrades the university is working on in 2019, such as a new cloud library system  and a migration from it's current Google partnership to Microsoft services such as Outlook.</p>

 <h3>Application Domain</h3>